Tuition Remission

 A total of eight credit hours per semester.
 (Summer A, B, and/or C are treated as one semester)

-All tuition fees are waived.
+All tuition based on the policy are waived.

-What is the highest degree that can be obtained?
+• What is the highest degree that can be obtained?

-Ph.D degree.
+Ph.D. degree.

-Are there any exclusions?
+• Are there any exclusions?

 When a Dependent is the Student

-Who is eligible?
+• Who is eligible?

 An eligible employee’s spouse, children, and step-children.
 Children and step-children must be eligible tax dependents for federal income tax purposes.

-How many courses can be taken?
+• How many courses can be taken?

 No limit.

-80% of tuition fees are waived.
+80% of tuition is waived.

-What is the highest degree that can be obtained?
+• What is the highest degree that can be obtained?

 Master’s degree.

-How is this benefit accessed?
+• How is this benefit accessed?

 When a Contract Employee is the Student

-Who is eligible?
+• Who is eligible?

-The contract employee who has been employed one year and is at least 75% of full time based on a twelve month period.
+The contract employee who has been employed one year and is at least 75% of full time based on a twelve-month period.

 A total of eight credit hours per semester.
 (Summer A, B, and/or C are treated as one semester)

-What is the fee remission benefit?
+• What is the tuition remission benefit?

-All tuition fees are waived.
+All tuition is waived.

-How is this benefit accessed?
+• How is this benefit accessed?

 When an Adjunct Instructor is the Student

-Who is eligible?
+• Who is eligible?

 Any adjunct who is teaching at least one course (3 credit hours) in the semester they wish to take a graduate course.